opatiny/octanis-internship-workbook/vacrob/electronics/assembly/assembly.md

 <img src="../../docs/pictures/electronics/battery.jpg" alt="battery and output connectors" width="50%" class="center">

+**Problem with the big battery:** It is so heavy and off-center that it makes the robot lean -> we have to find another alternative.

 ## Distance boards

 The distance sensing boards are part of the UAVCAN bus and they are easily connected using the CAN cables (daisy-chained).